coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 If the familiar dies or is dismissed by the sorcerer, the sorcerer must attempt a DC 15 Fortitude saving throw.
 Failure means he loses 200 experience points per sorcerer level; success reduces the loss to one-half that amount.
-However, a sorcerer's experience point total can never go below 0 as the result of a familiar's demise or dismissal.
+However, a sorcerer’s experience point total can never go below 0 as the result of a familiar’s demise or dismissal.
 A slain or dismissed familiar cannot be replaced for a year and day.
 A slain familiar can be raised from the dead just as a character can be, and it does not lose a level or a Constitution point when this happy